 For many thinking about how to travel around Europe, trains are what come to mind.
 It can be an excellent way to get around the continent.

-Often, we prefer train travel to flying in Europe – as it can be less time consuming.
-Train stations tend to be in the city center and there is no need to be there 2 hours before departure.
+Often, we prefer train travel to flying in Europe.
+Stations tend to be in the city center and there is no need to be there 2 hours before departure.
 Plus, there is no extra fee for bags and the seats are usually more comfortable!

-Because there are fast trains, slow trains and scenic trains, you will need to check a specific route to determine if traveling by train in Europe is the best option.
-Those opting for train travel throughout their trip should price out the benefits of purchasing a Eurail Pass.
+Because there are numerous types of services, check a specific route to determine if traveling by train in Europe is the best option for you.

-While not as fast as flying or as comfortable as train travel, it is often the most affordable method of getting from one destination in Europe to another.
+While not as fast as flying or as comfortable as a train, it is often the most affordable method of travel in Europe.

 FlixBus is our preferred company – as they offer exceptionally low early-bird fares between major cities.
-Plus, their buses tend to be newer, comfortable, clean and usually have a toilet (and free WiFi) on board.
+Plus, their buses tend to be newer, comfortable, and clean.

 Car Rental in Europe

-If you plan on using public transit (and we highly recommend that you do), research how to buy tickets in advance for the places you are visiting.
+If you plan on using public transit (and we highly recommend that you do), research how to buy tickets in advance.
 There’s typically a Tourist Information Desk at your arrival airport/station, too.

 How To Decide Where To Stay in Europe